 NATURAL HERBAL MEDICINE

-Herbal medicines in TCM are often used to address the underlying patterns of imbalance of the internal organs, not just to treat a particular symptoms.
-These herbal formulations rejuvenate the body, and to correct imbalances of the hormonal system to enhance fertility, as opposed to merely treating the symptoms alone.
+Herbal medicines in TCM are often used to address the underlying patterns of imbalance of the internal organs, not just to treat particular symptoms.
+These Chinese herbs for pregnancy rejuvenate the body, and to correct imbalances of the hormonal system to enhance fertility, as opposed to merely treating the symptoms alone.

 Cupping or fire cupping is a form of traditional Chinese medicine found in cultures across the globe.
 This treatment involves placing cups containing reduced air pressure or suction onto the skin as a way of applying acupressure.